okyang/okyang.github.io/aboutme.md

 I'm a 💻 software engineer, a 🛠 maker, and a 🌱 environmentalist.

 I graduated from the University of California, Irvine Class of 2020 with a B.S. in Computer Science and Engineering.
-I wasn't always optimistic about protecting the environment, but at university and beyond I learned so many ways to do your part.
-Because of this, I really like working on engineering projects that are environmental related.
+I like projects that intersect with IoT and sustainability.

 In this blog, I attempt to share some of my projects that hopefully everyone can make as well!
-I also like to have fun and build some non-environmental related projects as well.